Grass building in Faroe Islands

 Fiskastykkið lies in the village Sandavágur on Vágar island.
 Enjoy fresh fish and a warm atmosphere.

-Let your senses go on a magic journey.
+Looking for restaurants in the Faroe Islands outside of the capital?
+There is one restaurant in first place that will let your senses go on a magic journey.
 The plates at restaurant Fiskastykkið are filled with stories.
 This highly creative restaurant in the village Sandavágur will thrill your senses.

 There is an amazing menu of locally sourced and organic produce.
 There is fresh caught salmon grilled just upon serving and a delicious fish soup.
 You can also have one of the lovely vegetarian dishes on the menu.